-- Install a charged battery or connect the phone to an external power source such as a cigarette lighter charger or hands-free car kit. - 2.
-Press for about 3 seconds until the LCD screen lights up.
+- Install a charged battery or connect the phone to an external power source such as a vehicle power charger or hands-free car kit. - 2.
+Press of for a few seconds until the LCD screen lights up.

-Like any other radio device, avoid contact with the antenna while your phone is on.
+NOTE Like any other radio device, avoid any unnecessary contact with the antenna while your phone is on.